Video: Hobbled Black woman begged for help in police cruiser

 Dr. Paul Taylor, an assistant professor and law enforcement instructor at the University of Colorado Denver School of Public Affair who is an expert witness for Huffine, testified Wednesday that Huffine would not have been able to turn around and see Kelly on the floor from the driver’s seat because of the partition behind him and because of his duty belt and bulletproof vest.

 He said most police departments do not allow hobbled people to be transported without a seatbelt as Aurora did before Wilson changed that policy.
 He said Aurora’s previously policy put prisoners at “extreme risk” but it was unfair to single out one officer for punishment rather than focusing on its overall approach and training.
+He noted that Kelly said she could not breathe before the cruiser left but none of the officers there were concerned enough to call for an ambulance.

+Huffine began testifying Wednesday before the city’s civil service commission but was not expected to talk about Kelly’s transport to jail until Thursday.

 The commission is not expected to announce a decision until early October.